populationgenomics/team-docs/storage_policies/README.md

 ### reference: `gs://cpg-reference`

-- **Description**: Contains reference data that's independent of any particular stack, e.g. the GRCh38 human reference genome sequences used for alignment, the GENCODE GTF used for functional annotations, the version of dbSNP used to add rsIDs, etc. These resource "bundles" are versioned together.
+- **Description**: Contains reference data that's independent of any particular dataset, e.g. the GRCh38 human reference genome sequences used for alignment, the GENCODE GTF used for functional annotations, the version of dbSNP used to add rsIDs, etc. These resource "bundles" are versioned together.
   Most pipelines will depend on this bucket to some degree.
 - **Storage**: Standard Storage indefinitely.
 - **Access**: Everybody in the organisation has viewer permissions.

-### upload: `gs://cpg-$STACK-upload`
+### upload: `gs://cpg-<dataset>-upload`

 - **Description**: Contains files uploaded from sequencing providers, as a staging area.